Chiral algebras in Landau-Ginzburg models: Landau-Ginzburg models

 Before we found that in case there is a $U(1)$ flavor symmetry, there is another $\bar{D}_+$-closed superfield $\F_{--}$, which gives rise to the left-moving $U(1)$ current in the cohomology.
 Recall that:

 We can similarly compute its OPE:

 This current creates ambiguity, as we explained before: we can replace $\tilde\Y$ by $\tilde\Y + \lambda\partial_{--}\F_{--}$ for any $\lambda\in\Bbb R$ and get another stress-energy tensor in the cohomology.
 The unique one is picked by requiring that the $[\F_{--}]$ cohomology class be primary with respect to the correct stress-energy tensor, whenever it is possible to impose such a condition.
 Equivalently, since shifting by the current shifts the central charge, one can ask that the value of the central charge \eqref{central} be extremal with respect to the shifts $(\alpha_i, \t\alpha_a)\to (\alpha_i +\lambda q_i, \t\alpha_a + \lambda\t q_a)$.
-Any of these two criteria of course give the same equation:
+Any of these two criteria of course give the same equation:\footnote{While \eqref{central} is actually a left-moving central charge $c_L$, this is also equivalent to the $c_R$-extremization \cite{Benini:2012cz} since $c_L-c_R$ is fixed by the gravitational anomaly.}

 In a generic situation, this equation allows to pick a unique solution $(\alpha_i,\t\alpha_a)$ and write a correct stress-energy tensor.
 If the action admits $f$ independent $U(1)$ flavor symmetries described by charges $(q_i^n, \t q_a^n), n=1\dots f$, we should write the equation \eqref{unique} for each of them.
 Again, generically, one can expect this to give a condition to pick the unique stress-energy tensor in the cohomology.